gearglow/ReptiliaWithATwist/The List.md

 "That makes sense," Elysia said.
 "So, to compare this to light, or a radio, this is more about the frequency than the power?"

-"You got it!"
+"Bingo!"
 Janet exclaimed.
 "Power is more a function of your individual *internal* harmony.
 That's why magic is so heavily intent-based.
 The stronger your intent, the more *unified* you are in your intent, the more powerful your magic is.
 It all comes down to focus and willpower.
 You should add the books about this to your list."

 Elysia nodded.
 "I should just read them right now, honestly."